San Salvador Island

-San Salvador Island, previously Watling's Island, is an island and district of The Bahamas, famed for being the probable location of Christopher Columbus's first landing of the Americas on 12 October 1492 during his first voyage.
+San Salvador Island, previously Watling's Island, is an island and district of the Bahamas, famed for being the probable location of Christopher Columbus's first landing of the Americas on 12 October 1492 during his first voyage.
 This historical importance, the island's tropical beaches, and its proximity to the United States have made tourism central to the local economy.
 The island has a population of 824 (2022) and is under the administration of Gilbert C. Kemp.
 Its largest settlement and seat of local government is Cockburn Town.

 Names

-Watling's Island was named for George or John Watling, an Englishman who settled it in the 17th century.
+Watling's Island was named after George or John Watling, an Englishman who settled it in the 17th century.
 The name was used officially from the 1680s until 1926.
 It is still used unofficially in discussions of the actual location of Columbus's first landfall.

 San Salvador derives from the Spanish Isla San Salvador ("Island of the Holy Savior"), bestowed by Christopher Columbus in honor of Jesus Christ in thanks for his fleet's safe arrival in what he thought was East Asia.
-Columbus recorded the natives' name for the place as Guanaham, now considered to be a mistranscription of Taíno Guanahaní, meaning "Small Land in the Upper Waters".
+Columbus recorded the natives' name for the place as Guanaham, now considered to be a mistranscription of Lucayan Guanahaní, meaning "Small Land in the Upper Waters".

+In 1926, an Act of Parliament was passed to rename the island that had previously been called San Salvador to Cat Island and to rename Watling Island, as it was then, San Salvador).